LogtalkDotOrg/logtalk3/manuals/_sources/refman/control/call_in_this_1.rst.txt

 This control construct provides access to predicate definitions in *this* from categories.
-For example, it allows overriding a predicate definition from a complementing category with a new definition that calls goals before and after calling the overriden definition (the overriding definition is sometimes described in other programming languages as an *around method*).
+For example, it allows overriding a predicate definition from a complementing category with a new definition that calls goals before and after calling the overridden definition (the overriding definition is sometimes described in other programming languages as an *around method*).
 When used within an object, it's the same as calling its argument.